Author

 One key aspect of diversifying a farm business is having a positive can-do attitude mixed with careful consideration of the project and not being afraid to say yes to an opportunity, as you never know where that opportunity may lead to, often in an unexpected way.

-In addition, individuals are becoming more concerned about animal welfare and want to buy and eat better quality meats.
-This is something that could be capitalised on and something that be sold from a farm shop or used in meals at a cafe, restaurant or pub on your land.
+Individuals are becoming more concerned about animal welfare, and where their food comes from, and want to buy and eat better quality meats and produce.
+This is something that could be capitalised on and something that be sold from a farm shop, or used in meals at a café, restaurant or pub on your land.

 Increased revenue